|

 MARKET SUMMARY:

-6 to 8 cents higher; wheat futures are 3 to 8 cents higher.
-The U.S. stock
+to 2 cents lower; wheat futures are 2 to 8 cents higher.
+The U.S. stock market

-market is weaker with the S&P 10 lower.
-The U.S. Dollar Index is 45 points
+is weaker at midday with the S&P 22 points lower.
+The U.S. Dollar Index is 2

 CORN: